Resisting arrest: Legal Provisions of Texas Penal Code § 38.03

+Distinction from Evading Arrest

+The crime of evading arrest or detention differs from resisting arrest.
+Under Texas law, evading arrest occurs when an individual intentionally flees from someone they know to be a peace officer or federal special investigator attempting to lawfully arrest or detain them.
+While evading arrest is typically a misdemeanor, certain aggravating factors can elevate it to a felony.
+These factors include having prior convictions for evading arrest, using a vehicle to flee, or causing serious bodily injury to another as a direct result of the attempt to evade arrest.

 The crime of "evading arrest or detention" is distinct from the crime of "resisting arrest, search, or transportation."
 A person commits the offense of evading arrest if "he intentionally flees from a person he knows is a peace officer or federal special investigator attempting lawfully to arrest or detain him."
 Evading arrest is a misdemeanor when committed without aggravating factors, but is a felony if the actor has a previous conviction for it, the actor uses a vehicle while in flight, or "another suffers serious bodily injury as a direct result of an attempt by the officer or investigator from whom the actor is fleeing to apprehend the actor while the actor is in flight."